BeeGrinder/FantasyGrounds-SW5e/README.md

 ### Fantasy Grounds User Information

+This extension and module primarily cover the PHB and Scum and Villainy PDFs from the SW5e project.
+This should be a good base from which others can add their own content and/or publish modules for the expanded content.

 #### Installation
 ##### Please Help - I need play testing done, please report any errors, omissions or typos.